mrizvic/nodemcu-uart2mqtt/README.md

 ## Installation

 Before uploading init.lua to nodemcu you should inspect global variables and edit at least `MQTTSRV` and point it to your MQTT broker IP.
 Variables like `MQTTPORT`, `MQTTUSER`, `MQTTPASS` should be set according to your MQTT setup.
-If your dont user username and password authentication in your MQTT setup then you MUST set both `MQTTUSER` and `MQTTPASS` variables to nil:
+If you dont use user/pass authentication in your MQTT setup then you MUST set both `MQTTUSER` and `MQTTPASS` variables to nil:
 ```
 MQTTUSER=nil
 MQTTPASS=nil